zamronypj/fano-cli/README.md

 ## Run

-Copy `bin/out/fanocli` executable file to directory that is accessible globally, then you can run
+Copy `bin/out/fanocli` executable file to directory that is accessible globally, for example `/usr/local/bin`, then you can run

 ```
 $ fanocli --help